Inland Empire Health Plan (IEHP) Announces New Chief Executive Officer

 Dr. Bradley P. Gilbert to Retire as IEHP CEO After Distinguished Career

-RANCHO CUCAMONGA, Calif., July 8, 2019 /PRNewswire/ -- The Governing Board of Inland Empire Health Plan (IEHP) has announced that IEHP Chief Operating Officer Jarrod B. McNaughton will succeed Dr. Bradley P. Gilbert as Chief Executive Officer, effective July 20, 2019.
+RANCHO CUCAMONGA, California, July 8, 2019 /PRNewswire-HISPANIC PR WIRE/ -- The Governing Board of Inland Empire Health Plan (IEHP) has announced that IEHP Chief Operating Officer Jarrod B. McNaughton will succeed Dr. Bradley P. Gilbert as Chief Executive Officer, effective July 20, 2019.

 McNaughton was selected after a rigorous nationwide search, facilitated by recruiting firm Witt Kiefer, that included extensive interviews with IEHP Governing Board members and IEHP leadership.
 Dr. Gilbert assisted the Board in its search, to ensure the new CEO would uphold IEHP's strong commitment to its partners and members.